aflin/rampart_docs/source/sql-server-funcs.rst

 will remain searchable even if the original is changed or removed.
-An important point to note is that any changes to ``srcfile`` will not be reflected in the database, unless the table row’s ``indirect`` column is modified (even to the save value, this just tells Texis to re-index it).
+An important point to note is that any changes to ``srcfile`` will not be reflected in the database, unless the table row’s ``indirect`` column is modified (even to the same value, this just tells Texis to re-index it).

 canonpath